-The shared feeling across the different systems is that clients have little appetite for engaging in evaluation of projects and do not see its value (ICRs and other self-evaluations are not translated into national languages).
-Staff perceive that the World Bank Group does not contribute enough to building clients' M&E capacity, which varies considerably from country to country and was often deemed weak.10 This matches findings in IEG's evaluation of the poverty focus of the World Bank's country programs (IEG 2015), which identified insufficient capacity and government budget as key obstacles to collecting poverty data and concluded that client demand for support with data capacity building is strong, and the World Bank's is well positioned to help meet that demand.
+The shared feeling across the different systems is that clients have little appetite for engaging in evaluation of projects and do not see its value (ICRs and other selfevaluations are not translated into national languages).
+Staff perceive that the Bank Group does not contribute enough to building clients' M&E capacity, which varies considerably from country to country and was often deemed weak.22 This matches findings in IEG's evaluation of the poverty focus of the Bank's country programs (IEG 2015), which identified insufficient capacity and government budget as key obstacles to collecting poverty data and concluded that client demand for support with data capacity building is strong, and the Bank is well positioned to help meet that demand.